byuflowlab/FLOWFoil.jl/docs/src/FLOWFoil/additional_tutorials.md

 ```

 Note that we have also set `Xfoil=Mfoil` so you can also use the `Xfoil` method type with identical results.
-Currently, this method only includes the inviscid parts of Xfoil/Mfoil, so Reynolds and Mach number inputs do nothing if used.
+Currently, this method only includes the inviscid parts of Xfoil/Mfoil.

 ```@example Mfoil
 using FLOWFoil